 · Eggs

 Unlike essential amino acids, nonessential amino acids are produced by our bodies, even if we do not get it from the food we eat.
 Nonessential amino acids include: alanine, asparagine, aspartic acid, and glutamic acid.
+CONDITIONAL AMINO ACIDS

+Conditional amino acids are usually not essential, except in times of illness and stress.
+Conditional amino acids include: arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline, and serine.
 It is easy to achieve the correct amount of amino acids that are needed for the body to conduct its normal functions.
 A balanced diet with a variety of proteins, fruits, grains, and vegetables should be able to accomplish this.
 Supplementation could be used for specific needs but a moderately active individual should get all the necessary amino acids with a balanced diet.
 In fact, supplementation could be completely avoided with the right amount of food consumption.
 You do not need to eat essential and nonessential amino acids at every meal, but getting a balance of them over the whole day is important so use variety in your protein choices to not only kill cravings but also increase meal enjoyment!

 by Will Del Pizzo, StrongHouse Carlsbad 03/28/2019